pooltogether/v4-client-js/DOCUMENTATION.md

 ### Claim a users prizes

-NOTE: Ensure the `PrizeDistributor` was initialized with a `Signer`
+NOTE: Ensure the `PrizeDistributorV2` was initialized with a `Signer`

 ```js
 const txResponse: TransactionResponse = await prizeDistributor.claimPrizesByDraw(1)